stumblefiend/jeremy.pugh/_posts/2024-04-17-technical-writer-job-search.md

 ### Showcasing Skills

-Making commits to documentation repositories allows you to showcase your technical writing skills in a tangible and demonstrable manner.
+Committing to documentation repositories allows you to tangibly demonstrate your technical writing skills.
 It provides concrete evidence of your ability to create clear, concise, and effective documentation that adds value to the organization's products or services.

 ### Understanding Company Dynamics

-Contributing to company repositories gives you an opportunity to experience the collaborative dynamics within the organization.
-Through interactions with other team members during the review and approval process, you gain insights into the team's communication style, responsiveness, and overall working culture.
+Contributing to company repositories isn't just about showcasing your skills – it's also about gaining insights into the organization you're considering joining.
+By actively participating in documentation processes, you get a firsthand look at the company's working dynamics.
+You can observe how responsive team members are to each other, how they communicate, and how they collaborate on projects.
+This information is invaluable when evaluating whether a company is the right fit for you.

 ### Building Relationships

 Actively participating in the documentation process allows you to build relationships with other members of the team, including developers, product managers, and subject matter experts.
 These relationships are invaluable for a technical writer, as they facilitate collaboration and ensure the accuracy and relevance of the documentation.

-### Continuous Learning

-Engaging with company repositories keeps you updated on the latest developments and changes within the organization.
-It provides a firsthand opportunity to learn about new features, products, or updates, which in turn enhances the quality and relevance of the documentation you produce.

-### Take Action Today
+You'll be surprised to find the people that interview you are the same ones you worked with on the commit!

-Don't wait for opportunities to come to you – seize them!
+In summary, don't wait for opportunities to come to you – seize them!
 Start by exploring the documentation repositories of companies you're interested in.
 Look for ways to contribute, whether it's by fixing typos, clarifying instructions, or suggesting improvements.
 By actively participating in company repositories, you not only demonstrate your skills and commitment but also gain invaluable insights into the organization's culture and dynamics.
 It's a win-win situation that can elevate your technical writing career to new heights.
 So what are you waiting for?
 Start making commits today and unlock a world of opportunities in the world of technical writing.

-## What's in it for You?

-### Evaluate Company Dynamics
-Contributing to company repositories isn't just about showcasing your skills – it's also about gaining insights into the organization you're considering joining.
-By actively participating in documentation processes, you get a firsthand look at the company's working dynamics.
-You can observe how responsive team members are to each other, how they communicate, and how they collaborate on projects.
-This information is invaluable when evaluating whether a company is the right fit for you.

-### Expand Your Network
-As you engage with company repositories, you'll encounter a variety of team members, including developers, product managers, and subject matter experts.
-Take note of these individuals – they represent potential connections that can expand your professional network.
-By seeing their names in the documentation process, you have an easy way to find and connect with them on LinkedIn.
-Building these relationships can open doors to new opportunities and collaborations in the future.